ElektraInitiative/libelektra/doc/GIT.md

 	.*build\W+allow.*

-This is only necessry for legady build jobs (that are not defined via Jenkinsfiles).
+This is only necessary for legacy build jobs (that are not defined via Jenkinsfiles).

 ### Run Jobs